mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 # Motivation
 [motivation]: #motivation

 The MobileCoin ledger protocol currently supports one token type, MOB.
 We would like to allow the addition of assets to the ledger without revealing which assets were involved in any transaction.
 The transaction confidentiality and integrity guarantees should be the same for the MobileCoin blockchain no matter how many token types are supported.
 Namely, the sender, the recipient, and the amount should remain private to all except the participants in the transaction, and no double spending or unauthorized minting should be possible.
-In addition, we now specify that the asset type should remain private to all except the participants in the transaction.
+In addition, we now specify that the token type should remain private to all except the participants in the transaction.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-A Transaction Output (TxOut) has a confidential TokenType bytes field (`masked_token_id`).
-Transactions with inputs and outputs, including a fee output, must be composed of a single TokenType.
-Some tokens may have additional functionality, such as minting and burning, which require verification of the TokenType as part of the authorization of the action.
+A Transaction Output (TxOut) has a confidential `token_id` bytes field (`masked_token_id`).
+Transactions with inputs and outputs, including a fee output, must be composed of a single `token_id`.
+Some tokens may have additional functionality, such as minting and burning, which require verification of the `token_id` as part of the authorization of the action.

-Each TokenType has an explicit minimum fee specified by node operators, and included in the attestation handshake, ensuring that all nodes in the network are configured with the same fee minimums and TokenType sets.
-New TokenTypes can be added only with unanimous agreement from all node operators.
+Each `token_id` has an explicit minimum fee specified by node operators, and included in the attestation handshake, ensuring that all nodes in the network are configured with the same fee minimums and `token_id` sets.
+New `token_ids` can be added only with unanimous agreement from all node operators.

-A transaction specifies the TokenType for the entire transaction, and includes a "Proof of Opening" that all `token_ids` in the inputs and outputs are the same.
-This prevents spending one TokenType as a member of another TokenType.
+A transaction specifies the `token_id` for the entire transaction, with a cryptographic guarantee that all inputs and outputs are of the same `token_id`.
+This prevents spending one `token_id` as a member of another `token_id`.
 The TransactionBuilder now takes a `token_id` as an argument in its initializer.
-The TokenType is set in the clear on the TxPrefix for a transaction, which is only accessed in the enclave, after the payload is delivered via an encrypted, attested channel.
-This is similar to the TxInputs, and thus has a similar threat model for confidentiality.
+The `token_id` is set in the clear on the `TxPrefix` for a transaction, which is only accessed in the enclave, after the payload is delivered via an encrypted, attested channel.
+This is similar to the `TxInputs`, and thus has a similar threat model for confidentiality.
 See [Confidentiality Analysis](#confidentiality-analysis) for an assessment of risk.

 Clients must choose how to expose multiple asset types to their users.
 There may be clients who wish to only expose a subset of asset types, or clients who wish to provide balances and transactionality in all asset types.